Entropy-Foundation/supra-l1-sdk/etc/supra-l1-sdk.api.md

 export { SupraAccount }

-// Warning: (ae-forgotten-export) The symbol "ISupraClient" needs to be exported by the entry point index.d.ts
-//
 // @public (undocumented)
 export class SupraClient implements ISupraClient {
-    // Warning: (ae-forgotten-export) The symbol "SupraClientOptions" needs to be exported by the entry point index.d.ts constructor(options?: SupraClientOptions);
+    constructor(options?: SupraClientOptions);
     // (undocumented)
     accountExists(account: HexString): Promise<boolean>;
-    // Warning: (ae-forgotten-export) The symbol "AccountService" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    accountService: AccountService;
     // (undocumented)
     chainId: TxnBuilderTypes.ChainId;
     // (undocumented)